Conflict Resolution Skills

 - Conflict Coaching

-- Counter-crisis Communication
+- Counter-crisis Communications

 - Humanitarian and Conflict Assessment Skills